Skip to main content

 Major Depression

 Of all the types of depression, major depression is the most severe.
 Researchers have proven that twenty to twenty-five percent of adults living in the United States experience at least one major depressive episode.
 Intense sadness and worthlessness overwhelm individuals and interfere with every aspect of their lives.
 When alcoholism and depression connect, it’s catastrophic.
-It is essential to evaluate the following symptoms to conclude you may be experiencing major depression.
+It is essential to evaluate the following symptoms to conclude you may be experiencing major depression and need to move towards sobriety.

 • Irritability and moodiness